erikdubois/Themes-Icons-Pack/README.md

 # Themes Icons Pack

-The idea is to gather all great icon themes and desktop themes that work on a Linux Mint system but often also work on other systems.
+The idea is to gather all great icon themes and desktop themes that work on a Linux Mint 18 Cinnamon system but often also work on other systems.

-Updated   : 10/09/2016

-Tried on Linux Mint 18 Cinnamon

 #Two scripts to install all of these icons and themes at once

-But fair warning your icon or theme selection manager will have a LOT of choices then.
+But **fair warning** your icon or theme selection manager will have a LOT of choices then.

 ###installation_deb.sh

-is for linux mint, ubuntu, debian, elementary and all derivatives of debian using apt-get
+is for linux mint, ubuntu, debian, elementary and all derivatives of debian using apt-get and other commands.